 One battle I did choose is to raise my two girls to be bilingual.
 Below is a summary of some of my thoughts and research which went into my decision.

 1. Children’s Amazing Brains (They CAN Be Bilingual!)

 We know that children have wonderful, beautiful, spectacularly amazing brains!
 Have you ever watched your child and been astonished at all of the new things they are constantly learning?
 It seems like every day they point out something new and I am left wondering where they learned it.

 It's because babies are born ready to learn and one of the things they are wired to learn is language.
 We don't actually have to teach our children to speak.
 They learn how to do so from observing and mimicking the world around them.
 While they are young, they have the capability to distinguish between and learn several languages using the exact same techniques.

-Introducing a new language early increases the likelihood of children speaking like a native.
+Introducing a new language early increases the likelihood children will end up speaking like a native.
 However, it is never too late to begin learning a second language and the benefits are enormous.

 2. Ongoing Brain Development

 Learning more than one language can increase the size of the brain and it can also improve how the brain functions.
 In fact, research shows that people who speak multiple languages are better at standardized tests, planning and decision making, switching between tasks, understanding others and listening.
 They have better memories, impulse control, they are more creative and are better able to focus.

 There was a time when people worried that teaching children more than one language would cause language delays and confusion.
 The science, however, has shown that this could not be farther from the truth.
 Learning a second (or third) language can actually give your brain a really good workout!
 In fact, studies even show that speaking multiple languages can stave off Alzheimer's and other forms of dementia in later life.
 The benefits of "working out your brain" with a second language are effective whether you started young or you are learning it as an adult.